|| 4.5 out of 5

-There are two possible ways for a master to work with EtherCAT Slave XML hardware description files.
+There are two ways for a master to work with EtherCAT Slave XML hardware description files.

-1. The NI XML creator tool shown below, allows to create an XML hardware description file based on modules plugged into your chassis and whether or not you are using the chassis FPGA and User Defined Variables (UDV):
+- The NI XML creator tool, shown below, allows the user to create an XML hardware description file based on modules and FPGA bitfile used with the chassis.

 Note: Use always the XML Creator Tool installed by the latest version of the NI-Industrial Communications for EtherCAT driver available from ni.com/support.

 - Select the modules you are using per slot.